-SQL-WARNING - the super-type of all CLSQL-specific warnings Condition Type sql-warning, warning, sql-condition, condition, t sql-warning is a CLSQL extension.
+SQL-WARNING -- the super-type of all CLSQL-specific warnings

+Condition Type SQL-WARNING

+sql-warning, warning, sql-condition, condition, t

 This is the super-type of all CLSQL-specific conditions that represent warnings, as defined by CLSQL, or any of it's database-specific interfaces.
 There are no defined initialization arguments nor any accessors.